tbranyen/diffhtml/IDEAS.md

     nodes.
 This will have an impact on performance, but will support more HTML documents than if disabled.

-- `document.DISABLE_WORKER = true`
-  - Disables the worker from processing

 - Transition elements callback, signature (old, new)
   - Always inserts new element into dom.
 In the case of replace, it is inserted immediatel adjacent to the old node.